 We welcome everyone to visit our parish to experience the ancient forms of worship that existed in the early centuries of the Christian Church — which we continue to practice unchanged today.
 Please take a moment to look through this website to learn more about our parish and our Faith and, if you have any questions, feel free to contact our priest, Fr.
 Jordan, or come and join us at one of our services or events.

-If you have any questions, please contact Fr.
-Jordan.
+If you have questions, please contact Juli Sarris.

 Services & Activities This Week

 You can set up recurring contributions to your stewardship pledge or make a one-time donation via easyTithe.
 Thank you!

 The Glorious Prophet Elias (Elijah); Synaxis of the Russians who were perfected in France: Protopresbyter Alexios Mednedkov, Presbyter Dimitrii Klepinin, Mother Maria Skobtsova, her son Yuri Skobtsov, and Ilia Fondaminskii; Mother Maria Skobtsova, New-Martyr of France